Note

 Linking elements together#

-As explained in the Data Structure chapter, momepy relies on links between different morphological elements.
-Each element needs ID, and each of the small-scale elements also needs to know the ID of the relevant higher-scale element.
-The case of block ID is explained in the previous chapter, momepy.Blocks generates it together with blocks gdf.
+relies on links between different morphological elements.
+Each element has an index, and each of the small-scale elements also needs to know the index of the relevant higher-scale element.
+The case of block index is explained in the previous chapter, momepy.generate_blocks

-Getting the ID of the street network#
+Getting the index of the street network#

 This notebook will explore how to link street network, both nodes and edges, to buildings and tessellation.